 She reminded me about the pain of having to change our business address, file different types of taxes, and all that type of stuff she deals with as the CFO of our company.
 We’d also have to go through the arduous process of applying to expensive private schools with limited spots.

 Life is so comfortable now, but I long for excitement.
 I’m the guy who has to get out of the house and do new things every day.
 Whereas my wife can comfortably stay home for weeks.

-My biggest fear about living abroad for my son’s entire grade school life is him not developing lifelong friends from childhood.
+My biggest fear about living abroad for our kids’ entire grade school life is them not developing lifelong friends from childhood.
 I don’t have any elementary school friends I keep in touch with because I don’t know them well enough.

-I do sort of keep in touch with my middle school friends from Malaysia, but the relationships aren’t tight since they are so far away.
+I do sort of keep in touch with my middle school friends from Malaysia.
+But, the relationships aren’t tight since they are so far away.
 Because I started high school as a new kid, I wasn’t able to develop deep relationships either.
-There’s really only two people from HS I keep in touch with, but they are both on the east coast, so I hardly ever see them.
+There are really only two people from HS I keep in touch with.
+But, they are both on the east coast, so I hardly ever see them.

 That said, we now live in the time of the internet, social media, and video chat with our phones.
 It’s much easier to keep in touch today than when I was growing up.

 I’d love to get everybody’s opinion on what you think we should do, and what you would do if you had these options.
-If there’s a different childhood model that I’m missing that could also be amazing, I’d love to hear it.
+If there’s a different childhood model to live abroad with kids that I’m missing that could also be amazing.
+I’d love to hear it.

 The Benefits Of Traveling Abroad For You And Your Kids